MarcosLaffitte/Amoebas/README.md

 ## Instructions for the Stand-alone script

 ###### In order to run the script Amoebas_Standalone.py you will require some python packages.
-You can install them directly into a new anaconda environment as follows:
+You can install them directly into a new anaconda environment (called e.g. amoebas) as follows:

 ```
 conda create -n amoebas networkx matplotlib sympy